joanlopez/php-github-app/README.md

 ### PHP GitHub Application

-This is a Symfony application that was thought to exploit the different features of the public GitHub API (i. e. counting the words appearances in a repository).
+This is a Symfony application that was thought to exploit the different features of the public GitHub API (i. e. counting the words occurrences in a repository).

 #### GitHub API